-Tennessee Wesleyan provides opportunities for many students not seeking a traditional college degree, such as educator certification, high school students seeking to get a head start on earning college credits and temporary students.
+Tennessee Wesleyan provides opportunities for many students not seeking a traditional college degree, high school students seeking to get a head start on earning college credits and temporary students.
 No matter the reason, we welcome you to seek and explore the educational opportunities available to you at Tennessee Wesleyan College.

 Why Tennessee Wesleyan?